 I have proposed reforming the tax code to accomplish this.
 I support lowering the tax rate for individuals and businesses, including small business owners, to no more than 25%, down from the top federal rate of 39.6%.

-In the House, the tax-writing Ways and Means Committee is currently pursuing “comprehensive tax reform” that would eliminate loopholes that prevent some from paying their fair share, while lowering rates for everyone else.
+We must pursue “comprehensive tax reform” that would eliminate “loopholes” that prevent some from paying their fair share, while lowering rates for everyone else.